 There is a lot to see in Lisbon.
-Unfortunately, neither the last time nor now I stayed in Lisbon for long enough, to discover the city properly.
+Unfortunately neither the last time, nor now, I stayed in Lisbon for long enough, to discover the city properly.
 We wanted to see as much as possible in two days.
 The city centre is not very big and that is a sufficient time to get a good overall impression.
 But, that’s not enough time to visit museums, for example.
-More importantly, that’s not enough time to observe and absorb the city and to connect to its vibe.
+More importantly, that’s not enough time to observe and absorb the city and connect to its vibe.

 We stayed in an apartment, just outside of the historical Bairro Alto.
 That part of Lisbon is particularly beautiful.
 It’s also where numerous restaurants, bars and clubs are.

 The first day, we came across the Capuchin Franciscan Convent of São Pedro de Alcântara.
 In 1665, the first Marquis of Marialva, the Count of Cantanhede, made a vow on the eve of the battle of Montes Claros, during the Restoration War, to erect this convent if the Portuguese won this battle.
 The royal consent was given in 1670.

 But, this is no longer a monastery.
 In 1833, the monastery was given to Santa Casa da Misericórdia de Lisboa, a charitable organisation that looks after the old, the sick and the abandoned or orphaned children.

 We could only enter the church.
 I’ve been to many churches in my life, but I was considerably taken aback when I entered this church.
 But, let me explain.
 Prior to coming to Portugal, I spent five weeks in Turkey, where I visited numerous mosques.
 In Islam, the Qur’an does not permit idolatry.
 Images of people or animals are forbidden, as distraction.
 Mosques are mostly decorated with calligraphy and other geometric images.
 Additionally, ceramic tiles feature prominently as an integral decorative element, especially in Ottoman era mosques.